giorgionicoletti/giorgionicoletti.github.io/_pages/cv.md

 ## Honors and awards
+* **Featured in the ``Top 100 papers in Neuroscience'' published by Scientific Reports in 2022** for the paper "Disentangling the critical signatures of neural activity"
 * **Graduate Alumni Award**, best graduate student in the School of Science of the University of Padova
 * **SECS grant**, provided by the Young Researcher in Complex Systems Society.
 * **Physical Review Letters Editors' Suggestion and [Physics Viewpoint](https://physics.aps.org/articles/v14/162){:target="_blank"}<!--_-->** for the paper "Mutual information disentangles interactions from changing environments"